Koperr/LingosBypass/README.md

 sh scripts/run.sh
 ```

+## Note:
-## Note: in order to work, you need paste your own login cookies, wordset IDs, exercise ID and request count in first few lines of src/main.cpp
+### In order to work, you need paste your own login cookies, wordset IDs, exercise ID and request count in first few lines of src/main.cpp

 © Jakub Świtała, 2025.
 All rights reserved.